bsmith89/human-gut-diversity-manuscript/manuscript.md

 Competitive exclusion is dependent on the mutual, negative interaction between two species competing for the same limiting resources.
-These resources are frequently trophic, although they need not be;
-physical space, inhibitory or toxic byproducts, and other concentration dependent constraints on growth can also be limiting resources.
+These resources are frequently trophic, although they need not be: physical space, inhibitory or toxic byproducts, and other concentration dependent constraints on growth can also be limiting resources.
 Intriguingly, one or more aspects of host immune response may